The term “income” is broad. It includes just about any money or gain that a person receives. There are exceptions, however.

 Gross Income vs. Gifts

 Gross income is defined in Section 61 as income from any source.
-The courts have said this is any accretion to wealth.
+The courts have said this is an accretion to wealth.
+Unreported income is the number one item that the IRS checks for during its audits.

 The ruling goes on to cite Rev. Rul.
 2005-28, 2005-1 C.B.
 997. Rev. Rul.
 2005-28 is closer.
 It involves rebates to customers who purchased cars.
 The rebates were offered by car manufacturers.